-If there is a small niche I am known for in the very tiny niche of prolific backpacking bloggers it is budget backpacking gear.
-(A niche that ranks somewhere around stamp collecting and being an aficionado of 1980s action figures in terms of readership.
+If there is a small niche I am known for in the very tiny place of prolific backpacking bloggers, it is budget backpacking gear.
+(A slot that ranks somewhere around stamp collecting and being an aficionado of 1980s action figures in terms of readership.
 In other words, pretty much means squat.)

 It is not to say I always look for the least expensive piece of clothing or gear.
-Rather I tend to purchase the less expensive piece of gear if it is not that functionally different from the more expensive piece of gear or clothing.
+Instead, I tend to purchase the less expensive piece of kit if it is not that functionally different from the more expensive piece of equipment or clothing.

-I have yet to to see the utility of expensive backpacking shirts.
+I have yet to see the utility of expensive backpacking shirts.
 And my humble $10 Sports Authority 100 weight pullover is perhaps my favorite piece of outdoor clothing.
 It out-performed a $100+ layer I reviewed this past winter.
-And I can honestly say though I was given a $150 down lightweight puffy for my volunteer work, and it is beautifully made, I really can’t tell the functional difference between that and my perfectly serviceable Uniqlo hooded puffy.
+And I can honestly say though I received a $150 down lightweight puffy for my volunteer work, and a beautifully made garment, I really can’t tell the functional difference between that and my perfectly serviceable Uniqlo hooded puffy.
 My sunglasses of choice are safety sunglasses used for construction.
 Why?
-Because they are built to ANSI specs, don’t cost a lot of money, are durable, light and functional.
+Because the company built them to ANSI specs, don’t cost a lot of money, are durable, light, and functional.

 I simply use what works.

 And what works tends to cost less money than the somewhat-better-but-not-really-that-much-better items that cost a lot more money.

 But there are certain items I won’t dirtbag.

 Certain items that are worth taking into consideration beyond the price tag.

 There is little difference between a 100wt fleece from Sports Authority and the North Face in the field.